aws-samples/snow-transfer-tool/Readme.md

 /Users/zic/Documents/zicTest/level2/.DS_Store 6148
 ```

-The program will only consider the first string split by space as the file path, so the file_size here are useless, which means users can use other tool e.g. fpart to split their data and then upload.
+The program will only consider the first string split by space as the file path, so the file_size here are useless, which means you can use other tool e.g. fpart to split their data and then upload.

 ```
 ➜  AWSIE_SnowTransferTool git:(mainline) ✗ snowTransfer upload_sbe --config_file config_file